Command Line Interface¶

 - Auto-Generated API Reference — complete class and method documentation

-NetGraph provides a command-line interface for inspecting, running, and analyzing scenarios directly from the terminal.
+NetGraph provides a command-line interface for inspecting, running, and analyzing scenarios from the terminal.

 Basic Usage¶